-- 10:15 a.m. - Space Mountain Individual Lightning Lane.
-Once we’re off, we book our second Genie+ reservation, because the park has now been open for 120 minutes (Hop Tip: Set an alarm to remind you of your next eligible booking time once you make another res!)
+- 10 a.m. - We book our second Genie+ reservation because the park has now been open for 120 minutes (Hop Tip: Set an alarm to remind you of your next eligible booking time once you make another res!)

-- 10:30 a.m. - Ride several more attractions using Genie+ reservations as they become available in the app.
+- 10:30 a.m. - Ride several more attractions using Genie+ reservations that are closer to the actual time as they become available in the app.

 - Lunchtime - We use Mobile Order at Columbia Harbour House and finish with just enough time to make our 1 p.m.
-Splash Mountain Genie+ reservation we made first thing.
+Big Thunder Mountain Railroad Genie+ reservation we made first thing.

 - Break time - Head back to the resort to cool off and relax at the pool, but not without meeting Mickey in the Town Square Theater on the way out!